Anchorsify/Anchorsify.github.io/_pages/Combat.md

 With regards to defensive jutsu: Partial success typically applies to any jutsu which works similar to a dodge or parry.
 That is, you make a d20 roll, and if successful the attack you are defending against does not hit you.
 However, if the technique has another effect (such as make a d20 roll, and if you succeed you reduce the attack's damage by a set amount), partial success does not apply.
 Exceptions to this will be noted otherwise in the individual technique's description.

 ### Damage Reduction
 Some effects, such as uniques and clan abilities, provide Damage Reduction (DR).
 This reduces incoming damage directly: if you have 10 DR, and an attack does 100 damage, you would only take 90 damage from it.
-Damage Reduction does not apply against status effects.
+Damage Reduction does not apply to status effects, nor does it apply to any effect which does not actually deal damage to you.

 ### Mitigation Order
 As it's inevitable that you will have multiple ways to reduce damage when hit, you apply effects in the following order:

+1. Attacker's modifications to damage, applied additively.
-1. Partial Success (as from Dodge, Parry) if applicable
+2. Partial Success (as from Dodge, Parry) if applicable
-2. Actual DR.
-3. Any other static number-based (e.g., "5") reductions in damage (such as Domu).
+3. Damage Reduction.
-4. Blocking
+4. Blocking.
-5. Any other percent-based (e.g., "10%") reductions of damage.
+5. Any other percent-based (e.g., "10%") reductions of damage, applied additively.

+"applied additively" means that the various methods of increasing or decreased your damage by a percentage are added/subtracted as a single value, rather than multiplying off of one another: An increase of your DB by 25% and one-third would yield (DB * (1+0.25+0.33) = DB * 1.58, while a Taijutsu Specialist using Sudden Attack 2 would yield a (base dice + DB * Speed)*(1.0+0.1-0.2), or a *0.9, damage modifier.

 ### Action Qualities
 Some actions operate differently to others, or can be used in special ways that are otherwise distinct.
 Below is the most common types of qualities you might see given to certain attacks and defenses to be aware of, though individual jutsu or abilities might list their own unique properties in their individual entries.